ccb60/ccb60/README.md

 ## The Team
 The primary author of this archive is Curtis C. Bohlen, Director and lead scientist of the Casco Bay Estuary Partnership.
-Other members of the CBEP staff, including Marti Blair, Victoria BOundy, Matthew Craig, and and Thomas Gilmartin have made additional contributions.
+Other members of the CBEP staff, including Marti Blair, Victoria Boundy, Matthew Craig, and and Thomas Gilmartin have made additional contributions.

-You can find more informaiton about us at the (CBEP website.)[cascobayestuary.org]
+You can find more informaiton about us at the (CBEP website)[cascobayestuary.org].

 ## Table of Contents